 Rotation Axis Design

-Multiple centering through form-fit at the bearing bore should be avoided, as this can deform the bearing and increase friction.
+Form-fit multiple centring via the bearing bore should be avoided, as this can distort the bearing and lead to increased friction torques.

 Bearing Preload